 Why would we encourage an imperfection?
 But if they come, don’t be ashamed – you have a baby because of your body

-A majority of pregnancies end with the woman having stretch marks of some kind, however these are prevented by maintaining a healthy weight, staying hydrated, having a diet rich in zinc and vitamin C and D. Of course most would want to prevent stretch marks – why would we encourage something deemed an imperfection?
+A majority of pregnancies end with the woman having stretch marks of some kind, however these are prevented by maintaining a healthy weight, staying hydrated and having a diet rich in zinc and vitamin C and D. Of course most would want to prevent stretch marks – why would we encourage something deemed an imperfection?
 But if they do come, why would we be ashamed? – we have a baby because of our bodies.

 The Size of the Baby: